David-Arcos-369/Burger-Boss/README.md

 # Burger-Boss
-Created with React JS, using a Firebase RealTime Database,  with Redux, hooks, Routers, CSS design
+Created with React JS, using a Firebase RealTime Database,  using Redux, React Hooks, Routers, CSS design